Before a Hurricane

-- Move or secure all loose items (grills, patio furniture, etc.) which can blow into—and cause unnecessary damage to— your home or gas meter
+- Move or secure all loose items (grills, patio furniture, etc.) which can blow into—and cause unnecessary damage—to your home or natural gas meter

 After a Hurricane or Severe Weather

-- Do not operate any natural gas appliances or controls that you suspect have been flooded or damaged
+- Do not operate any gas appliances that you suspect have been flooded or damaged

-- We will also relight your pilot lights and inspect your appliances to ensure they are in proper working condition.
-All FPU personnel carry ID to be presented upon request
+- In the rare event you lost natural gas service, be sure to contact FPU to have our trained technicians safely turn your gas back on.
+You can also call FPU to relight your pilot lights and inspect your appliances to ensure they are in proper working condition.
+(All FPU personnel carry ID to be presented upon request)

 - Do not remove fallen trees or do any digging without calling 811 to locate your utility lines